G12/week-11-class-2/README.md

 SASS

--variables in SASS
+- variables in SASS

--nesting styles in SASS
+- nesting styles in SASS

--includes in SASS (partials and @import)
+- includes in SASS (partials and @import)

--mixins in SASS (@mixin and @include)
+- mixins in SASS (@mixin and @include)

--operators (Math)
+- operators (Math)

--& parent selector
+- & parent selector

--@extend
+- @extend

 Lab - Working on SASS assignment